 Keep in mind that a smart toilet isn’t something that you will be replacing all that often, so you may want to purchase the one you really want for the long haul.

-Smart Toilets Picks for 2022
+Smart Toilets Picks

 In this section, I’ll discuss three great smart toilets.
 I didn’t go too cheap, though, because the cheapest smart toilets don’t include that many more features than a standard toilet.
 (You get self-flushing and not much else.)